Create a new world

 Creating a new world with the default settings:

-/world create Amplified type amplifiedUsing a flat world preset
+/world create example:survivalUsing a flat world preset

-/world create <name> preset <preset> ...
+/world create <key> type flat <preset> ...

 World presets are a way to create worlds with specific settings.